A2JBC knows that it cannot achieve access to justice solely through its own efforts. But it can make a difference.

 - improved costs.

-One of A2JBC’s first strategies to improve access to justice in BC is to align justice stakeholders around a common approach to measurement using the A2J Measurement Framework [PDF].
+One of A2JBC’s first strategies to improve access to justice in BC is to align justice stakeholders around a common approach to measurement using the A2J Measurement Framework [PDF] and User Guide [PDF].